-those which she does are not in any sense troubling for the dialetheist's thesis.
-Secondly, while there are seemingly some versions of the law, such as $\mathbf{LNC_T}$ , which are incompatible with the dialetheist's thesis, she relies upon no such principle in inferring a contradiction from ( $\lambda$ ).
+Thus, firstly, while the dialetheist does accept some versions of the LNC, those which she does are not in any sense troubling for the dialetheist's thesis.
+Secondly, while there are seemingly some versions of the law, such as LNC_T, which are incompatible with the dialetheist's thesis, she relies upon no such principle in inferring a contradiction from (λ).
 Consequently, it seems Tkaczyk is mistaken to suggest that the "thesis of dialetheism should be rejected by self-annihilation" because the dialetheist's arguments rely upon a version of the LNC that precludes her theory's truth.
 No such principle is ever relied upon.

 Given what has been said, it seems clear that the dialetheist's arguments neither presume classical logic nor the LNC.
-Additionally, given that she doesn't presume any version of the LNC which is troubling for her theory within her argument for ( $\lambda$ ) being a dialetheia, the LNC gives us no reason to believe that dialetheism self-annihilates.
+Additionally, given that she does not presume any version of the LNC which is troubling for her theory within her argument for (λ) being a dialetheia, the LNC gives us no reason to believe that dialetheism self-annihilates.
 Indeed, if a version of the LNC were presumed by the dialetheist in inferring a contradiction, it's difficult to understand how endorsing that version of the LNC could be said to lead to self-annihilation through precluding true contradictions.
-After all, if it were used in inferring a contradiction, then it obviously doesn't preclude contradictions!
+After all, if it were used in inferring a contradiction, then it obviously does not preclude contradictions!
 Consequently, as with Tkaczyk's other concerns with dialetheism, his third objection to the dialetheist's argument is ultimately unsuccessful.

-In answering Tkaczyk's concerns we have considered three criticisms of the dialetheist's arguments: i) That the dialetheist's arguments rely upon commonsense knowledge, and that classical logic is far more commonsensical than any paraconsistent logic; ii) If the liar sentences and other phenomena require us to revise our logic, why not revise it to a non-dialetheic paraconsistent logic?; iii) Dialetheic arguments assume classical logic, and the LNC, which ultimately leads to dialetheism's self-annihilation.
+In answering Tkaczyk's concerns we have considered three criticisms of the dialetheist's arguments: (i) That the dialetheist's arguments rely upon commonsense knowledge, and that classical logic is far more commonsensical than any paraconsistent logic. (ii) If the liar sentences and other phenomena require us to revise our logic, why not revise it to a non-dialetheic paraconsistent logic? (iii) Dialetheic arguments assume classical logic, and the LNC, which ultimately leads to dialetheism's self-annihilation.
 Using the most famous of the dialetheic arguments, the liar sentences, we have found these concerns to be groundless.